April 29, 2025

 Although Instagram offers basic editing tools for Stories, like filters, text overlays, and simple effects, they're limited in terms of functionality and creativity.
 They're meant for quick, on-the-go edits.

 You can access more features and have more control over the editing process with a third-party video editor like Descript.
 Some advanced features include precise cutting for seamless storytelling, advanced transitions for a more professional narrative flow, and specialized effects like color correction and sound editing.
+Using Descript's Instagram video editor also lets you add professional captions that can significantly boost engagement when viewers watch with sound off.

-Long vs. short videos
+Long vs. short Instagram Stories

 So you know how to shorten your videos now.
 But the question is, should you concentrate on short or long videos in the first place?
 Even though 60 seconds isn't a "long-form video," it's still a lot to ask viewers to watch when they're scrolling through Stories.
+Instagram's analytics (available to business accounts) can help you understand how long viewers typically engage with your content before dropping off.

 The key is to figure out what holds users' attention and keeps them watching.
 Let's discuss long vs. short videos as it pertains to Instagram Stories.